On this page

-- While 69% of online Australians use social media, only 36% of small businesses and 48% of medium sized businesses have a social media presence
+- While 69% of online Australians use social media, only 48% of small to medium businesses and 79% of large businesses have a social media presence

 Don’t be shy in asking your customers where they spend their time online, you might learn about some relatively small niche website with a very high density of target market individuals that isn’t yet showing up in the search engines.

 So you know where your ideal customers are.
 Now what?

 Take a little time familiarising yourself with the channel you choose - think about how it works, the etiquette, and the advertising opportunities.
 Consider some targeted advertising spend - a little at first, more later if it’s paying dividends.
 Include some clear business goals in your digital strategy, and think about how you will measure the success of your efforts.

 Try actively using your chosen channel to promote yourself as an expert/leader in your field.
 Do not blatantly self-promote at every single opportunity.
 Write articles.
 Be professional, courteous, helpful, prompt, sincere.
 Engaging with social media in the form of articles, conversations, support, ideas, etc. might not give you the instant hit (i.e. increased traffic to your site) that paid advertising might, so think of it more as a long-term investment.

 The benefits of paid advertising stop the moment you stop paying.
 Your online words and deeds will be around, and findable, a great deal longer.
 Learn more about how you can use social media for business.